 Posted on September 2, 2018 by Jenn Zatopek

-While I waited to begin a medical procedure last week, I read a book about a woman who reunited with her family in another country.
+While waiting for a medical procedure last week, I read a book about a woman who reunited with her family in another country.
 Her long-lost family were thrilled to connect with her, and as I sat in the doctor’s office, my breath caught between my lungs and I gasped with sadness.
 I knew this feeling that came over me but wanted desperately to stuff it down: shame.

-I have tried to reconnect with my father’s family.
+I have tried to reconnect with my father’s family, but it hasn’t ever gone well.
 They say they want a relationship and then they do not answer the phone, return emails or text messages when I reach out to them.
 Their behavior is confusing for me and makes me feel hurt.
 Previously, several Christians had informed me that I had to work to get my family to like me; I had to chase them down, cajole them into a relationship, work magic to draw them to me.
 This kind of pressure is sort of like slapping a puppy that’s been hit by a car.
-Growing up, I worked very hard for my parents and they left me still, so even though I worked myself to the bone, it did not change the behavior of another.
+Growing up, I worked very hard to stay in my parents good graces, and they left me still.